coffeepot-shaped lighthouse, known fondly to locals as "Bug Light," or

 Project Bug Light is now responsible for the care of Plymouth

-("Gurnet") Light as well, and they have changed the
+("Gurnet") Light as well, and they have changed the name of the

-died in 2000, but the volunteers of Project
+but the volunteers of Project

 Gurnet & Bug Lights, Inc. continue to do maintenance at

 In the fall of 2001 Project